Cody Bellinger Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.01 team ERA that ranks 11th across all league pitching staffs.
+- The Giants' 4.06 team ERA ranks 13th across all MLB pitching staffs.

-- Giants pitchers combine to give up 151 home runs (1.1 per game), the seventh-fewest in baseball.
+- Giants pitchers combine to surrender 153 home runs (1.1 per game), the fifth-fewest in the league.

-- Walker (4-2) takes the mound for the Giants in his 12th start of the season.
-He's put together a 2.16 ERA in 50 2/3 innings pitched, with 61 strikeouts.
+- Beck will take the mound to start for the Giants, his first this season.

-- His last time out came out of the bullpen on Friday when the right-hander tossed scoreless two-thirds of an inning against the San Diego Padres while giving up two hits.
+- It's the season debut and his first appearance in more than a year for the 27-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.